wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/operations/deployment/starting-components.md

 * Bridge

 {{< note >}}
 The `corda-firewall.jar` is used by both Bridge and Float.
-The JAR file  assumes the input is `bridge.conf` however this may be overridden with the `--config-file` parameter so you can designate whatever config file name you wish to use.
+The `.jar` file  assumes the input is `bridge.conf` however this may be overridden with the `--config-file` parameter so you can designate whatever config file name you wish to use.

 {{< /note >}}